-“The Old Spring” in downtown Amherst, Ohio, located in a valley near Beaver Creek is located just behind the old Town Hall.
-It is what is geologically known as a giant seep spring and is as old as Beaver Creek itself.
-Its history is long and varied, and it continues through today – its story is like its flow – continuous.
+“The Old Spring” in downtown Amherst, Ohio, in a valley near Beaver Creek is located just behind the Town Hall.
+The feature is what is geologically known as a giant seep spring or unconfined aquifer and is as old as Beaver Creek itself.
+Its history is long and varied, and it continues through today – its story is just as its flow – continuous.

 Josiah Harris, who should be known as the founder of Amherst’s downtown area, settled near this spring site in 1818, and Jacob Shupe, who had already established his early settlement near Cooper Foster Park Road and N. Main Street about 1.5 miles north of what would become the downtown of Amherst, came to visit Mr. Harris because he heard axe blows in the woods – it was July 4, and this is how the first 4th of July was celebrated in town.
 Shupe brought drinks from his distillery, and the celebration commenced.
 Shupe and Harris were pillars of the early community – Shupe starting the first sawmill, gristmill, and distillery in the area (and who built the first frame house, had the first farm, was the father of the first white born child, and participated in the first funeral) and Harris (first Lorain County Sheriff, tavern owner, brick yard owner, philanthropist – donating land for local schools and town hall, and a representative in government).